chris-schmitz/L5SimpleFM/readme.md

 ## L5SimpleFM Model

-L5SimpleFM can be used just as a [basic data access tool](#user-content-basic-l5simplefm-usage), but it can also be used as a data model.
+L5SimpleFM can be used just as a basic data access tool by accessing the L5SimpleFM class or the FileMakerInterface directly, but it can also be used as a data model.
 Really, the difference between the two is very minor.
 The basic idea creating an instance of the L5SimpleFM class that is meant to only be used to access a specific entity (in FileMaker's case, this would likely be a single table via a layout).

 ### Creating a L5SimpleFM model